ChatGPT is the most popular AI chatbot in the world, but despite what many believe, it isn’t the only option out there.

 What Is an AI Chatbot?

-“AI chatbots” are a relatively new class of software applications or web interfaces that produce human-like conversations, respond to queries, and are capable of assisting with a wide range of tasks (depending on how intelligent they are).
+“AI chatbots” are a class of software applications or web interfaces that produce human-like conversations, respond to queries, and are capable of assisting with a wide range of tasks (depending on how intelligent they are).

 Some AI chatbots are simple, like the helpbots you find on many websites.
 Conversational AI chatbots like ChatGPT, on the other hand, can help with an eclectic range of complex tasks that would take the average human hours to complete.
 AI chatbots have already been called upon for legal advice, financial planning, recipe suggestions, website design, and content creation.